Skip to content

 4. Step 2: Optical Power Verification

 Read the Digital Optical Monitoring (DOM) data from the module to verify transmit and receive power levels on all 8 lanes.
-For 800G DR8 modules, typical TX power ranges from -8 to +2 dBm per lane, and RX sensitivity is around -14 dBm.
+For 800G DR8 modules per IEEE 802.3df, typical TX OMA (Outer Optical Modulation Amplitude) per lane is -2.9 to +4 dBm, and the receiver sensitivity threshold is -14 dBm.
 Both values should be confirmed against the specific module datasheet.

 ← swipe to scroll →